Headshots & Portraits

 Preparation

-• Please come with hair and makeup done.
-I do not provide them.
-I prefer light makeup—the camera picks up a lot!
+- Please come with hair and makeup ready to shoot.
+I don’t provide them.

-• To keep us focused and efficient, please come alone.
-Parents and caregivers are always welcome.
+- To keep us focused, please come alone.
+Parents and caregivers always welcome.

 Arriving

 I’m a block from the MacArthur BART.
-Free parking is available on 39th St. and the BART garage (both a block away).
+Parking is free on 39th St. and the BART garage (both a block away).
 Please text when you’re close.

-If you can do stairs, please come to my door on Turquoise Way (plants on the landing).
-Otherwise, I’ll meet you at the front of my building on 39th.
+If you can do stairs, please come to my door, which is not on 39th.
+(Stand in front of The Skylyne at Temescal, turn around and cross the street).
+Otherwise, I’ll meet you on 39th.

 The session

-I’ll fine-tune the light for you and make some sample pictures.
-We’ll review them together and dive in, headshot first.
-For each look, we’ll shoot for a bit, review for a bit, and pick the images we want to keep.
+I’ll fine-tune the light we’ll warm you up.
+We’ll shoot for a bit, review for a bit, change looks, and pick the images we want to keep.
+Rinse, repeat.
+At the end you’ll pick your favorites and get on with your day.

 After the shoot